1. Previous: Chapter 3

 Adding a Member Function

 When a function belongs to a class, it’s often called a method or member function.
-Adding a method to a class is easy - just put it into the body of the class.
-To start with, let’s just take the exact same function from Listing 2.3, and plop it verbatim into our Circle class:
+Adding a method to a class is easy—simply put it into the body of the class.
+To start with, let’s just take the exact same function from Listing 2.3, and drop it verbatim into our Circle class.

 class Circle(var radius: Double) {